 Other factors to consider

 On the Pulsar, the peak for gas is 10,000W with 8,000W rated, while the propane is 9,000W peak and 7,000W rated.
-You lose a good 1,000W of power switching from propane to gas, so it’s important to take into consideration what sort of fuel source you plan to use most often and the power associated with the unit.
+You lose a good 1,000W of power switching from gas to propane, so it’s important to take into consideration what sort of fuel source you plan to use most often and the power associated with the unit.

 Also, some generators don’t come with their own battery, so you will need to scoop one of those up on your own if it isn’t included.
 The Pulsar comes packing a battery, so out of the box it is good to go.